ShaharTur/Reinforcement-Learning-Project/README.md

 We developed a 2D maze simulation in Python and applied the **Q-Learning** algorithm to train an agent to find the shortest path from a starting point to a goal.
 The maze environment includes obstacles and supports visualization of the agent's movements and learning process.

 ### 🔍 Key Components:
-- A fully custom maze environment
+- A fully custom maze environment built with pygame library
-- Q-learning algorithm implementation
+- Q learning algorithm implementation
-- Real-time graphical simulation of training episodes
-- Modular Python design for extensibility

 ## 🎥 Demonstration

 ![RL Maze Demo](maze_demo.gif)

-## 🧪 Technologies Used
+## 🧪 Methods Used

-- Python 3.x
-- NumPy
-- Pygame / Matplotlib (for visual simulation)
+- Pygame / Matplotlib
-- Q-Learning algorithm (Reinforcement Learning)
+- Q-Learning algorithm